SFTP to SMS

 Unique File NamesFile names should be unique.
 This prevents against duplicate files as only unique file names are processed.
 The .zip file names don’t need to be unique.
 File name uniqueness is only checked for 48 hours.

-Zipped FilesWe recommend zipping all .txt and .json files for size reduction and CRC checks.
+Zipped FilesWe recommend zipping all .txt or .json files for size reduction and CRC checks.
 This is a great way to ensure that the complete file is uploaded and processed correctly.

 Character SetsBefore creating your files, please view our supported SFTP to SMS Character set.